shihzhibin/Operations-Research-Applications-and-Implementation/README.md

 Above plot show that with `decreasing commission`, the retailer’s `order quantity and profit increase`, and their increment rates also increase.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
+From the demand perspective, with the increasing value of demand variance, the retailer's order quantity `increases` while the profit `decreases`(Fig.5).
+Besides, the increment rate of inventory is `decreasing` while the increment rate of profit increasing with demand uncertainty(Fig.6), which indicates __barter can effectively cope with variance in demand__.

 <p style="text-align:center">
   <img src="./Fig.5.png" width="400" height="300"/>
   <center><b>Fig. 5.</b> Impact of demand uncertainty on the optimal inventory and profit</center>
 </p>

 <p style="text-align:center">
   <img src="./Fig.6.png" width="400" height="300"/>